-See 151 FERC ¶ 61,208 (2015).
+11 See 151 FERC ¶ 61,208 (2015).

-See "PJM Manual 18: PJM Capacity Market," § 1.5 Transition to Capacity Performance, Rev. 41 (Jan.
-1, 2019).
+12 See "PJM Manual 18: PJM Capacity Market," § 1.5 Transition to Capacity Performance, Rev. 44 Dec.
+5, 2019).

-Transmission constraints are local capacity import capability limitations (low capacity emergency transfer limit (CETL) margin over capacity emergency transfer objective (CETO)) caused by transmission facility limitations, voltage limitations or stability limitations.
+13 Transmission constraints are local capacity import capability limitations (low capacity emergency transfer limit (CETL) margin over capacity emergency transfer objective (CETO)) caused by transmission facility limitations, voltage limitations or stability limitations.

-market power mitigation rules that define the must offer requirement, that define structural market power based on the marginal cost of capacity, that define offer caps, that define the minimum offer price, and that have flexible criteria for competitive offers by new entrants.
+curve derived from capacity offers, determines market prices in each BRA.
+RPM rules provide performance incentives for generation, including the requirement to submit generator outage data and the linking of capacity payments to the level of unforced capacity, and the performance incentives have been strengthened significantly under the Capacity Performance modifications to RPM.
+Under RPM there are explicit market power mitigation rules that define the must offer requirement, that define structural market power based on the marginal cost of capacity, that define offer caps, that define the minimum offer price, and that have flexible criteria for competitive offers by new entrants.
 Market power mitigation is effective only when these definitions are up to date and accurate.
 Demand resources and energy efficiency resources may be offered directly into RPM auctions and receive the clearing price without mitigation.